Paris Travel Planner Riding RER Trains in Paris, France

 Buying Your Ticket

-Tell the ticket agent your destination and say "EHR-uh-EHR" (RER).
+Buying your ticket from an agent, tell the agent your destination and say "EHR-uh-EHR" (RER).
 "One-way/single" is Aller simple (AH-ley SAM-pluh); round-trip/return is Aller-retour (AH-leh ruh-TOOR).

 Keep your ticket, as you will need it to exit the station at the end of your journey.
 Also, if you're traveling from central Paris to an airport (Orly or Charles de Gaulle), buy your RER ticket before beginning your journey.
 Read this warning about difficulty passing from the Métro to the RER at some stations!